n1kakk/Fruit-Ninja-Clone/README.md

 ## Features

 * Swipe to Slice Fruits: Use swipe gestures on the screen to slice fruits.
-* Score Accumulation: Earn points for each sliced fruit.
+* Score Accumulation: Earn points and coins for each sliced fruit.
 * Variety of Fruits: The game features multiple types of fruits with different properties and bonuses.
-* Touch Controls: Simple and intuitive touch-based controls.
+* Different skins: Buy new swords.

 ## Requirements